MStephen024/bucketlist-front-end-bonus/README.md

   - As a signed in user, I would like to delete my bucket list item.
   - As a signed in user, I would like to see all my bucket list items but not other users'.
   - As a signed in user, I would like to cross off items to complete them.

+#### Memories User Stories
+  - As a user, I must be able to add a new Memory to a User

+  - As a user, I must be able to see each Memory

+  - As a user, I must be able to delete a Memory

+  - As a user, I must be able to update a Memory

 ### The Process